htcondor/htcondor/docs/getting-htcondor/index.rst

     for-docker

+    admin-quick-start

 These instructions show how to install HTCondor and run all of its components on a single computer, so that you can test HTCondor and explore its features.
-We recommend that new users start with the first set of instructions here and then continue with the :ref:`quick_start_guide`; that link will appear again at the end of these instructions.
+We recommend that new users start with the :ref:`first set of instructions <install_with_administrative_privileges>` here and then continue with the :doc:`../users-manual/quick-start-guide`;
+that link will appear again at the end of these instructions.

-If you know how to use Docker, you may find one of our pre-made images easier to use; see the :ref:`docker` entry.
-If you're familiar with cloud computing, you can also get HTCondor :ref:`in the cloud<cloud>`.
+If you know how to use Docker, you may find it easier to start with the ``htcondor/mini`` image; see the :ref:`docker` entry.
+If you're familiar with cloud computing, you may also get HTCondor :ref:`in the cloud<cloud>`.

-Experienced users who want to make a HTCondor pool out of multiple physical machines should read the [FIXME] admin quick start guide to choose the first machine on which to follow these instructions.
-For container infrastructures, see the :ref:`docker` or :ref:`kubernetes` entries.
-For cloud infastructures, see the :ref:`cloud` entry.
+Experienced users who want to make an HTCondor pool out of multiple machines should read the :doc:`admin-quick-start` first.

 .. _install_with_administrative_privileges:

 .. rubric:: Installing HTCondor with Administrative Privileges

-If you have administrative privileges on your machine, choose to the instructions corresponding to your operating system:
+If you have administrative privileges on your machine, choose the instructions corresponding to your operating system:

 * :ref:`Windows <admin_install_windows>`